Why can't I use insurance for Couples Therapy?

 Coaching is goal-oriented and therefore future oriented.
 Although a coach may help you set goals, identify barriers to progress and develop strategies to overcome them, coaching doesn’t explore the root causes of those barriers.
 It is a short-term process to help the client get what they want.
+Many Coaches are NOT therapists.
 Coaching is not a substitute for mental health care, and is not covered by insurance.

 Do you take insurance, and how does that work?

 PLEASE NOTE: I only take insurance for Individual Therapy - not Couples Therapy.
 I also do not accept EAP clients.